 Want to Own a Hotel for $29?
 Get Your Ticket Now!

 The giveaway to win la casa verde closes on April 15th, 2017.
 They’re only selling a limited number of tickets, and if they sell out earlier, they’ll do the draw earlier.
 So time is of the essence.
 Want to win a hotel for $29?
-Click here to buy your ticket!
+Too bad….unfortunately the raffle is long done and the hotel has changed hands.

 Places to Eat and Things to Do in Baños Ecuador